rodrimati1992/type_level/type_level_values/docs/attribute_typelevel.md

 ## Attributes on a Type/Variant:

 - rename :
+    Changes the base name used in identifiers from `<DerivingType>` to the passed identifier.
+    Of the form `rename = "new_name"`,the string must be a valid identifier.

+- rename_constvalue :
     Renames the ConstValue equivalent of the derived Type/Variant.<br>
-    Of the form `rename = "new_name"`,the string must be a valid identifier.
+    Of the form `rename_constvalue = "new_name"`,the string must be a valid identifier.

 - rename_trait :
     Renames the trait used to access the fields of the ConstValue equivalent